 The corona (Covid-19) measures in Giethoorn affect your visit, so it's good to be up-to-date.
 The first phase of the coronavirus outbreak in Netherlands is behind us.
-However, it seems that the second phase is started already.
+However, it seems that the second and third phase is started already.
 In fact, the corona infection numbers are increasing rapidly again in the Netherlands.
 The Dutch government has issued corona (Covid-19) measures for the whole country.

 - Giethoorn village is still open for everybody, 7 days a week

 - Cycling in the car-free part of Giethoorn village is only prohibited between 11 a.m . and 5 p.m. unless the bike is held by hand

-- Renting a boat in Giethoorn village in Netherlands is not allowed when everyone comes from one household
+- Renting a boat in Giethoorn village in Netherlands is allowed when everyone comes from one household

 Keep a distance of 1,5 meter